buf curl

 --netrc-file string

 This is just like use --netrc or -n, except that the named file is used instead of a file named .netrc in the user's home directory.
-This flag cannot be used with the --netrc or -n flag.
+This flag can't be used with the --netrc or -n flag.
 This is ignored if a --header or -H flag is provided that sets a header named 'Authorization'.

 --no-keepalive